01 Dec

 The future of Africa’s wildlife is not just in the hands of conservationists.
 It’s in the boardrooms of mining firms, the strategy decks of infrastructure developers, and the portfolios of global investors.

-If you care about lions — invest in eco-conscious logistics.
+If you care about lions, so we invest in eco-conscious logistics.

 Let’s protect it.
 Let’s build with it.
 Let’s invest in it.